Olapic/javascript-old/README.md

     // good
     var val = parseInt(inputValue, 10);

-    // good
-    var val = _.toInt(inputValue);
     ```

-  - If for whatever reason you are doing something wild and `parseInt` is your bottleneck and need to use Bitshift for [performance reasons](http://jsperf.com/coercion-vs-casting/3), don't.
+  - If for whatever reason you are doing something wild and `parseInt` is your bottleneck and need to use Bitshift for [performance reasons](http://jsperf.com/coercion-vs-casting/3), leave a comment explaining why and what you're doing.
-  - Use Grooveshark's custom method _.toInt() instead - it uses bitshifting for performance in the browsers for which it makes a difference.

   - Booleans: